freeCodeCamp/freeCodeCamp/guide/english/python/functions/index.md

 In Python, a function definition has the following features:

 1. The keyword `def`
-2. a function name
+2. A function name
-3. paranthesis'()', and within paranthesis input parameters,although the input parameters are optional
+3. Paranthesis'()', and within paranthesis input parameters,although the input parameters are optional
-4. a colon ':'
+4. A colon ':'
-5. some block of code to execute (that must be indented relative to the definition statement)
+5. Some block of code to execute (that must be indented relative to the definition statement)
-6. a return statement (optional)
+6. A return statement (optional)

 ```python
 # a function with no parameters or returned values